syncfusion-content/asp.netwebforms-docs/aspnet/ComboBox/ComboBox-Dependency.md

 ---
 layout: post
 title: Dependencies of the ComboBox control for Syncfusion ASP.NET WebForm
-description: Dependencies of the ComboBox control for Syncfusion ASP.NET WebForm
+description: Describes about dependencies of the ComboBox control for Syncfusion ASP.NET WebForm
 platform: WebForm
 control: ComboBox
 documentation: ug